abdullahbinziad/mvStore/README.md

-This is  Multivendor eCommerce pplication ,
+This is  Multivendor eCommerce application ,